-Allocution and information in mitigation.
+Allocution and Information in Mitigation.
 Before imposing sentence, the court shall afford the defendant the opportunity, personally and through counsel, to make a statement and to present information in mitigation of punishment.
 Reasons.
 The court ordinarily shall state on the record its reasons for the sentence imposed.
 Credit for Time Spent in Custody.
 Time spent in custody shall be credited against a sentence pursuant to Code, Criminal Procedure Article, § 6-218.
 Advice to the Defendant.
-At the time of imposing sentence, the court shall cause the defendant to be advised of: (A) any right of appeal, (B) any right to move for modification or reduction of the sentence, (C) any right to be represented by counsel, and (D) the time allowed for the exercise of these rights.
+At the time of imposing sentence, the court shall cause the defendant to be advised of:

+(A) any right of appeal, (B) any right of review of the sentence under the Review of Criminal Sentences Act, (C) any right to move for modification or reduction of the sentence, (D) any right to be represented by counsel, and (E) the time allowed for the exercise of these rights.
 Terms for Release.
 On request of the defendant, the court shall determine the defendant's eligibility for release under Rule 4-349 and the terms for any release.